WISDEM/WOMBAT/library/default/README.md

 ## Overview
 The **default library** provides a consistent set of cost and performance inputs for offshore wind energy systems, standardized to **2024 USD**.
 This library supports reproducible analyses in the *Cost of Wind Energy Review (COWER): 2025 Edition*, including both fixed-bottom and floating offshore wind cases.

-Unlike other datasets in this repository, which largely reflect publicly available sources, this dataset incorporates **internal adjustments and harmonizations** to align with research-focused scenarios.
+Unlike other datasets in this repository, which largely reflect publicly available sources, this dataset incorporates **internal adjustments and harmonizations** to align with research-focused scenarios for NREL products that may require outputs to be in 2024 USD, like for example, the Annual Technology Baseline, or the Cost of Wind Energy Review.

 ## Core Assumptions